borntofrappe/game-development/06 Angry Birds/Angry Birds 3/README.md

   end
   ```

-- restore the gravity and have the box plummet back to the ground as the mouse gets released
+- when releasing the mouse the gravity is restored to have the box plummet back to the ground

   ```lua
   if love.mouse.wasReleased(1) then